I have been teaching for 5 years now and have been a forgetful person since I was a child.

 3. Create Virtual Sticky Notes with Google Keep

 Sticking a sticky note to the top of my computer screen at work is another way I remind myself of upcoming events.
-Having a job where I am constantly busy and walking around though, I do not always have the time to write on a sticky note when I need to.
+Having a job where I am constantly busy and walking around though, I don't always have the time to write on a sticky note when I need to.
 I use the digital sticky notes, known as Google Keep, when I have a long list of things to do.
 You can check them off and set reminders on them.
 You can share the digital sticky notes with anyone you would like, so they can edit and cross things off with you.
 This is great when you are working on a team project with a co-worker.
-It is a great source of communication.
+It's a great source of communication.

 4. Create a Google Drive